Skip to main content

 Four guinea pigs sitting on hay

-How many guinea pigs should you keep?
+How many guinea pigs should I get?

-• Two or more sows (female guinea pigs)
+• Two or more sows (female guinea pigs).

 • A neutered boar with one or more sows.